rust-lang/book/src/ch08-01-vectors.md

 This code might look like it should work: why should a reference to the first element care about what changes about the end of the vector?
-The reason why this code isn't allowed is due to the way vectors work.
-Adding a new element onto the end of the vector might require allocating new memory and copying the old elements over to the new space, in the circumstance that there isn't enough room to put all the elements next to each other where the vector was.
+The reason why this code isn’t allowed is due to the way vectors work.
+Adding a new element onto the end of the vector might require allocating new memory and copying the old elements over to the new space, in the circumstance that there isn’t enough room to put all the elements next to each other where the vector was.
 In that case, the reference to the first element would be pointing to deallocated memory.
 The borrowing rules prevent programs from ending up in that situation.